cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - `changes` contains the aggregated validator updates from `pendingChanges` before it was emptied.
 - **Postcondition**
   - For each validator `update` in `changes`,
-    - if the validator is not in the validator set, then
+    - if the validator is not in the validator set and `update.power > 0`, then
       - a new `CrossChainValidator` is added to `validatorSet`;
       - the `AfterCCValidatorBonded` hook is called;
     - otherwise, if the validator's new power is `0`, then,